-This might sound like an unusual choice but hemp has become increasing popular as bedding.
-It’s very absorbent and is dust free because it’s had all of the dust particles extracted from it.
-It’s more expensive than wood and straw but, because it’s much better at absorbing urine, you only need clean up smaller areas at a time.
+This might sound like an unusual choice but hemp has become increasingly popular as bedding.
+It’s very absorbent and is dust-free because it’s had all of the dust particles extracted from it.
+It’s more expensive than wood and straw but, because it’s much better at absorbing urine, so you only need to clean up smaller areas at a time.
 It’s similar to the wood pellets though in that after laying the bedding you need to sprinkle it with water.
 Unlike pellets though the water is used with hemp to activate its sponge-like effects.

 Peat moss has become extremely popular in recent years.
 It’s made from partially decomposed sphagnum moss and peat moss and, being able to absorb 10 times its own weight, has amazing absorbency properties.
 It also absorbs odors too.

 Peat moss needs to be bedded deeply which can make it quite expensive, some people though mix it with sand (at a ratio of 1 part peat moss to 3 parts sand) to help keep the cost down.

 You don’t need sprinkle water on peat moss but like hemp and wood pellets it’s not suitable for use in cold weather because it can freeze.

 When it comes to choosing the right bedding for your horse there’s a wide range of choices, each with their own benefits.
 Your horse’s needs will help guide you towards certain types of bedding but after that, it largely comes down to personal preference but I hope this has helped you make that choice.

 I hope you found this article helpful.
 If you did I’d be grateful if you could share it please as it would really help me.